gmagiera/UnityDuplicateMecanimLayer/README.md

 # How to use
-Download this C# code file and put it in the Editor directory, somewhere in your project.
+Download DuplicateMecanimLayerEditorExt.cs C# code file and put it in the Editor directory, somewhere in your project.
 Allow Unity to recompile your solution.

 In the menu bar of Unity Editor select Tools > Mecanim Layer Duplicator.
 You get a pop-up window with all AnimatorControllers listed on the left.